moka491/senko-san/README.md

 ### Deploying / Publishing

-Deploy the code on any environment you'd like, you only need Node > v14 installed.
+Deploy the code on any environment you'd like, you only need Node >= v14 installed.
-Follow the steps of `Getting Started` to set up a new Discord Application (since you don't want to use your dev application token), create the config file just like above, and run the following two commands:
+Follow the steps of `Getting Started` and set up a new Discord application (since you don't want to use your dev application token), create the config file just like above, and run the following two commands:

 ```bash
 npm install